-Carolina dogs have swept the internet, gaining in popularity and fame.
-They are also known as “American dingoes” or “Dixie dingoes” because of their resemblance to the famous Australian dingo.
-But rather than being from the land down under, this breed is actually descended from wild dogs found in the United States.
+The Carolina dog is a medium-size breed known for its tall and pointed ears, long snout, and lithe frame.
+They are also known as “American dingoes” or “Dixie dingoes” because they resemble the famous Australian dingo.
+But rather than being from the land down under, this breed is actually descended from wild dogs found in the United States, but with a gentle nature that makes it an ideal family pet.

 Characteristics of the Carolina Dog